-David Hockney, A Bigger Picture, Royal Academy of Art
+David Hockney: A Bigger Picture at Royal Academy of Art

 A Bigger Picture at the Royal Academy of Art, London, is almost completely sold-out until April for good reasons.
 This exhibition of Hockney’s landscape works is named in reference to one of his most famous works A Bigger Splash, produced in L.A. in 1967.
 A Bigger Picture not only takes us back to Hockney’s roots, it functions to represent points on long and short time scales across his career.

 The collection is pleasantly non-linear and creative as a retrospective.
 The reference to one of Hockney’s most seminal works in the exhibition title is a humbling reminder that even the biggest modern artists can take solace and inspiration from their roots.
 This exhibition sees Hockney past the peak of his career and enjoying a rightful place in the canon of modern painters, reengaging with the place he grew up and developed as an artist – A Bigger Picture is in this sense an unavoidably personal and intimate exhibition.
 Intimacy of this size and scale is deeply emotive.

 Hockney’s awe over nature and the power of natural landscape is instantly palpable.
 More than anything else, you are unlikely to see a more joyous and exuberant exhibition this year.
 Certain individual paintings such as The Road To York Through Sledmore (1997) and the gallery rooms, (in particular room 6, Woldgate Woods) combine to create a cumulative, completely immersive experience of natural beauty.
 Hockney’s characteristically brilliant use of unseen colours and inventive use of perspective absolutely comes forward in these landscape works.
 An incredible sense of space, scale and movement is created in every painting.
 Together as a collection, this creates an almost overwhelming experience for the viewer.